jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 To automatically determine, whether a parameter is input, output or throughput, you should not only only look at the assignments executed by the command itself.
 Parameters, or sub-objects of parameters, are also passed to other commands.
 Whether something is input, output or throughput is equally dependent on whether it is input, output or throughput of a sub-command.
 If something is throughput for command A, and command A is called by command B, this automatically makes it throughput of command B. (This, unless it is command B’s downput.)

-A rigorous way to automatically determine whether something is input, output or throughput, would be to traverse the whole structure of command calls.
+A rigorous way to automatically determine whether something is input, output or throughput, might be to traverse the whole structure of command calls.
 The assignments are the leaves of that structure (or any other form of read-write machine instruction is also a leave of this structure).
 Whether something’s input, output of throughput is derived from these assignments and machine instructions.
 You *could* encounter circularities traversing the call structure.
-So this would require circularity handling.
+So this might require circularity handling.

 Whether something is input, output of throughput only changes when the command definition of a sub-command changes.
 So instead of traversing the whole command call structure to determine whether something is in, out or thru, you also could cast a change to all callers of the command, and their callers, and their callers, upon which the callers adapt their in-out-thru configuration accordingly.
 This creates a huge event cast.
 This needs to happen with events, and all dependencies should register themselves inside what they are dependent on.